How often do you deploy updates to your SaaS product? Weekly? Daily? Several times a day?

 We’re big fans of using a product ideas board to collect and upvote team feedback, with a private board, and customer feedback, with a public board.
 Indeed, we’re such big fans, that we built Feature Upvote to do just that.

-This way, we can surface unexpected products insights in one central place, rather than messing around with spreadsheets, Trello, Jira, and goodness knows what else we tried.
+This way, we can surface unexpected product insights in one central place, rather than messing around with spreadsheets, Trello, Jira, and goodness knows what else we tried.
 Plus your team, and your customers, can vote up the best ideas, which is a quick and impartial way of seeing which should be seriously considered.

 Does your software product need new features?

 Yes, undoubtedly.
 We’re adding a new Zapier integration as I type.
-Just make sure you’re adding new features because customer research, product board feedback, data from support, or similar, supports such an addition.
+Just make sure you’re adding new features because customer research, board feedback, data from support, or similar, supports such an addition.
 Also, that you know the cost of that new feature in terms of support, development and maintenance.

 Adding a new feature, even a little one, because you can, and because continuous deployment makes it seem necessary, isn’t a good enough reason, even if backed by management.
 In this instance, deploy your resources elsewhere if you want your company to grow.